NVIDIA/Fuser/doc/math/integer-division.md

 2. Good: $(-a)\mathbin{\\%}b = -(a\mathbin{\\%}b) = a\mathbin{\\%}(-b)$
 3) Bad: $a \mathbin{\\%} b = a' \mathbin{\\%} b$ is not equivalent to $a = a' \pmod b$

-## 4. Properties of Div and Mod Under Trunc Div
+## 4. Properties of Truncation Division

 In this section, I will study trunc div and its properties.
 I will first redefine trunc div using the same language as in Euclid's division lemma,